OpenChirp/server_docker/README.md

 ### Development Configuration

-The development configuration exposes all service ports, does not persist files and mounts application code from the host.
+The development configuration compiles all the code locally and mounts the code volumes from host machine to the containers.
+This configuration persists data on the host in data folder and also exposes all the database ports.
+To start a fresh instance with no previous data, just deleting the data folder will do the trick.

 Before starting a development configuration you should get the source code using the **fetch-repos.sh** script:
 > chmod +x fetch-repos.sh && ./fetch-repos.sh